microsoft/mixed-reality-extension-sdk/design/behavior.system.md

 Client will add behaviors to all actors as thay are set from the app, and will do no filtering of any of the events.

-5. Multipl Users Where None Have Given User Interaction Permission
+5. Multiple Users Where None Have Given User Interaction Permission

 Client will not add any behaviors to actors when they are set from the app, as there are no users interacting with the app on this client.